alrichardbollans/mining_trait_data/README.md

 Developed on Linux and needs testing for Windows/Mac.

 Python requirements are given in requirements.txt

-Some methods make calls to RScript, so R is required along with a few R packages.

 ## Notes on Data in Repository